Busemann and MCP: Topological regularity without geodesic completeness

 Now we discuss the boundary of a Busemann space with MCP.
 Our treatment is different from Kapovitch--Kell--Ketterer \cite[Section 4]{KKK22}, where they introduced the \textit{geometric boundary} and proved that it coincides with the manifold boundary.
 Here we define it more directly as the complement of the set of manifold points.

 Let $X$ be a locally Busemann space with local MCP($K,N$).
 With Corollary \ref{cor:conv} in mind, we simply denote by $\In X$ the set of manifold points in $X$.
 We say that $p\in X$ is a \textit{boundary point} if it is not a manifold point, and denote by $\partial X$ the set of boundary points, i.e., $\partial X=X\setminus\In X$.
+Note that Theorem \ref{thm:inner} gives several equivalent definitions of a boundary point, providing $\In X\neq\emptyset$.

 We first show the vanishing of the reference measure on the boundary.

 \begin{cor} Let $X$ be a locally Busemann space with local {\rm MCP($K,N$)} for some measure, where $K\le0$ and $N\ge 1$.
 Suppose $\In X$ is nonempty.
 Then $\In X$ has full measure in $X$, i.e., $\partial X$ has measure zero. \end{cor}